skatsavos/liebherr/README.md

 - Control switches and settings via the Home Assistant UI or automations.

 ## Troubleshooting
-- Ensure your Liebherr account credentials are correct.
+- Ensure your Liebherr api key is correct.
 - Check the Home Assistant logs for any errors related to the integration.

 ## Support